 Pacific Blue Cross Board of Directors

 Brendan Dick is the former Director of Pensions and Benefits for the Hospital Employees' Union as well as the Coordinator of the Enhanced Disability Management Program for the Facilities Bargaining Association.
 He is co-chair of the Canadian Blood Services (CBS) defined benefit pension plan and has been a CBS trustee since 2005.
-He is currently a member of the Canadian Board of the International Foundation of Employee Benefits Plans.
+He has been a member of the Canadian Board of the International Foundation of Employee Benefits Plans.
 He is a past Chair/Vice Chair of the Municipal Pension Board of Trustees and served on the board from 2003 to 2014.
+He is on the Board of Blue Cross Life and is the Chair of the Investment & Loan Committee.
 Brendan has completed the Advanced Trustee Management Standards Program and the Responsible Trustee Program through the Sauder School of Business.
 He sat on the lnterplan Audit Committee (Municipal, Public Service, College and Teachers Pension Plans) for more than 15 years, and as a board member on the B.C.
 Pension Corporation in 2013/14.
 Brendan has his Institute of Corporate Directors (ICD.D) designation from the Rotman Directors Education Program, has been a Pacific Blue Cross plan member for close to 30 years and currently resides in Coquitlam, B.C.

 He holds an Environmental and Occupational Health certificate from the University of Victoria, a certification of Foundation and Advanced Trust Management Systems from the International Foundation of Employee Benefit Plans, and has attended the Wharton Business School for Investment Portfolio Concepts and Management and is an Alumni of the Canadian Governor General Leadership Conference.